This is about the theology of Duns Scotus related to Infinite Being and Christ centred creation.

 The very vastness of time and space requires a source of Being as creator that is infinitely greater than is the vastness of the cosmos in expanse and age.
 There are so many things that can be known and so many more not even discovered that God knows.
 Every year thousands of new bits of research are published in journals, adding to our total knowledge of the word, already known by God.
 The cosmos we now know requires something far greater than its vast age and expanse and total knowable things for its coming to existence.
 There are uncounted bits of information that we continue to discover and have discovered about the elements of nature and their interaction in complex organisms and the ecology of interactions, and the properties of vastly new synthetic materials we ourselves produce.
-Every new and more powerful telescope we build seems to reveal more about the visible universe and the potential of greater and greater questions of what existence is like there.
+Every new and more powerful telescope we build seems to reveal more about the visible universe far away and the potential of greater and greater questions of what existence is like there.
 Thousands upon thousands more bits of information of those stars, planets and related things.
 If God’s knowledge of all this is perfect then perfect knowledge of these potentially infinite things means that God must have an intrinsic infinite nature.

 Such a necessity for an Infinite Being as the nature of God is further extended by the huge amount of time (14.7 billion years) of the existence of the universe.
 14.7 billion years of bits of information and unknown time before its starting event.
 Since God has existed before this vast array of information and has knowledge of it God is unsurpassable and infinite, because it is.